-These are tomatoes grown on a bush and which get up to three feet in height.
-Instead of leaves, the buds located at the ends of all the branches form flowers.
-They then flower in a short period of time, set and ripen the fruit, and then die.
+A determinate plant will also, instead of leaves, have buds located at the ends of all the branches form flowers.
+They then flower in a short period of time, set and ripen the fruit and then die.
 These are in contrast to indeterminate tomatoes, which grow on vines instead of bushes.

-Instead of growing on bushes such as determinate tomatoes do, indeterminate tomatoes grow on vines, and therefore, they need to be supported by either staking or caging them.
+Instead of growing on bushes such as determinate tomatoes do, indeterminate tomatoes grow on vines, and therefore, they need to be supported by either staking or by being grown in a tomato cage.
 These tomatoes continue growing until killed by frost, and this is usually later in the growing season than determinate tomatoes.

 Indeterminate tomatoes also produce very large crops and have a much longer growing period than determinate tomatoes do.
 They have lateral shoots found off the main stems that set flowers, and it is possible for them to get up to 10 feet tall if given the support they need.